 During this fiscal year, the municipality continues to experience several financial challenges which have compromised the municipality's ability to perform certain of its deliverables.
 We have also not departed from our deliberate efforts to actively intervene on the plight faced by our local development businesses in the district.
 Through ring-fencing 30% of total procurement to TMDM District-based businesses we are certain that this will increase participation of local businesses to the economy of the district.
-We still place a high emphasis on the Expanded Public Works Programme (EPWP) which is part of the municipality's poverty alleviation programme tailored to absorb many of our communities into the job opportunities.
+We continue to give top priority to the Expanded Public Works Programme (EPWP), Human Capital Development initiatives like Internal and External Bursaries, and a few of our initiatives that are part of the municipality's efforts to reduce poverty and are designed to provide employment opportunities for a large number of our communities.

 This report also details our progress towards this end, as I thank all the officials who have invested many hours of hard work in drafting this report and work tirelessly to make TMDM a district of hope for all.
-You are what makes Team TMDM the greatest civil service in the province, and possibly on the country.
+You are what make Team TMDM the greatest civil service in the province, and possibly on the country.
 I feel confident that Team TMDM's skills and dedication will continue to propel us forward and ensure that the inhabitants of tomorrow are happier, healthier, and more prosperous than those of today.